git-blame-BUK/Py_geon/building Py_geon/Hardware.md

 - State of the art embbeded linux
 - lightweight given the capabilitys it provides
-- insanely power efficency (5W on lowPowerMode)
+- insane power efficency (5W on lowPowerMode)

 ### Py_geon's Eyes